-Fundamental physical concepts; dynamics of particles and of systems of particles; concepts of work-energy and impulse-momentum; rigid body dynamics; the inertia tensor and Euler's equations.
-Introduction to vibration theory and to the analytical, Lagrangian formulation of dynamics.
-(May be taken through Continuing Education as mini-courses AE 2001-04.)
+Fundamental physical concepts; dynamics of particles and of systems of particles; concepts of work-energy and impulse-momentum; rigid body dynamics; the inertia tensor and Euler's equations in two dimensions.
+Introduction to vibration theory.

 AE 2025 Introduction to Flight Structures (5-2).